Gravitational collapse and odd-parity black hole perturbations in Minimal Theory of Bigravity: Gravitational collapse of pressureless dust

-We consider the spherical collapse model of a pressure-less dust where the spacetimes inside the matter surfaces are described by the spatially-closed FLRW universes.
-In contrast to the spatially-flat case, in the spatially-closed case gravitational collapse starts from a finite distance.
-We note that the spatially-closed case is an extension of the Oppenheimer-Snyder model in GR \cite{Oppenheimer:1939ue} to the case of MTBG.
+We consider the spherical collapse model of a pressureless dust where the spacetimes inside the matter surfaces are described by the spatially closed FLRW universes.
+In contrast to the spatially flat case, in the spatially closed case gravitational collapse starts from a finite distance.
+We note that the spatially closed case is an extension of the Oppenheimer-Snyder model in GR \cite{Oppenheimer:1939ue} to the case of MTBG.